 Support (and more importantly, pay) people who are doing the work:

 - Ericka Hart (Venmo @Ericka-Hart or PayPal: firstname.lastname@example.org)

 - Layla F. Saad (I recommend looking into her Me and White Supremacy workbook to help do inner and outer work)

 - Marsha P. Johnson Institute

 - Lobby and advocate for reparations for Black people in the United States.

 - As a white person, reading Peggy McIntosh’s essay, “Unpacking The Invisible Knapsack,” was eye-opening for me.
 The author shares, “I was taught to see racism only in individual acts of meanness, not in invisible systems conferring dominance on my group.”
 She then lists fifty insidious, almost invisible ways that whiteness asserts itself (the “invisible knapsack” of benefits white people wear).
 This text is a starting point for many people in reckoning with white privilege and what it looks like.

 - Look for opportunities to volunteer within marginalized communities.
 I volunteer with The Trevor Project as a suicide prevention counselor, providing live help to LGBTQ+ youth.
 The conversations I’ve had with young people within the community have been transformational.
 I’ve learned so much about strength, self-love, and perseverance from my time volunteering at Trevor.
 There are also practical skills I’ve learned conversationally, like the importance of validation, listening, and asking open-ended questions — which have helped me solidify my own personal and professional relationships.

 This probably feels like a lot to absorb, but it’s important not to let compassion fatigue take over.
-Unpack, be aware, get curious, take action, and be the change you want to see.
+Unpack, be aware, get curious, take action, center the voices and perspectives of BIPOC, and let’s be the change.